Llewellyn500/cs4-sem-2-notes/📚 Courses/CSM 482 - Info Systems 2/Personal_Notes/Preparation for exam.md

 ### The Telecommunications Revolution

-This revolution is driven by rapid changes in technology and a shift from monopolies to competitive markets49494949.
+This revolution is driven by rapid changes in technology and a shift from monopolies to competitive markets.
 Key technology trends include:

-- **Open Systems:** Using common standards (like the Internet) so different hardware and software can easily connect and communicate50505050.
+- **Open Systems:** Using common standards (like the Internet) so different hardware and software can easily connect and communicate.

-- **Analog to Digital:** A shift to digital networks, which are faster, carry more information, and have fewer errors than old analog systems515151515151515151.
+- **Analog to Digital:** A shift to digital networks, which are faster, carry more information, and have fewer errors than old analog systems.

-- **Wireless and Fiber-Optics:** Moving from copper wires to faster and higher-capacity fiber-optic lines and wireless technologies like satellite52525252.
+- **Wireless and Fiber-Optics:** Moving from copper wires to faster and higher-capacity fiber-optic lines and wireless technologies like satellite.

 ### The Internet

-The Internet is a global network of networks with no central computer or governing body535353535353535353.
+The Internet is a global network of networks with no central computer or governing body.
 Businesses use it to achieve six major goals:

-1. Generate

-    **new revenue** from online sales54.
+1. Generate **new revenue** from online sales.

-2. **Reduce costs** through online sales and support55.
+2. **Reduce costs** through online sales and support.

-3. **Attract new customers** via web marketing56.
+3. **Attract new customers** via web marketing.

-4. **Increase loyalty** of existing customers with better service57.
+4. **Increase loyalty** of existing customers with better service.

-5. Develop new

-    **web-based markets** and channels58.
+5. Develop new **web-based markets** and channels.

-6. Develop new
+6. Develop new **information-based products**.

-    **information-based products**59.

 ### Intranets

-An

-**intranet** is a network _inside_ an organization that uses Internet technologies (like a web browser) to share information, communicate, and support business processes60606060.
-It's protected from the outside world by firewalls and passwords61.
+An **intranet** is a network _inside_ an organization that uses Internet technologies (like a web browser) to share information, communicate, and support business processes.
+It's protected from the outside world by firewalls and passwords.
 Intranets are valuable for:

-- **Communication and Collaboration:** Email, chat, discussion groups, and other collaborative tools62626262.
+- **Communication and Collaboration:** Email, chat, discussion groups, and other collaborative tools.

-- **Web Publishing:** Easily sharing company documents like newsletters and product catalogs63636363.
+- **Web Publishing:** Easily sharing company documents like newsletters and product catalogs.

-- **Business Operations:** Running critical business applications like order processing on the intranet platform64646464.
+- **Business Operations:** Running critical business applications like order processing on the intranet platform.

 ### Extranets

-An

-**extranet** is created when a company links its intranet to the intranets of its customers, suppliers, or business partners65.
+An **extranet** is created when a company links its intranet to the intranets of its customers, suppliers, or business partners65.
 This strengthens relationships by giving partners secure access to needed information and enables better collaboration on things like product development and supply chain management66666666.

 ---